All Episodes

 So his ratings drop.

-So there's a balance of knowing who your audience is where you don't shock them all of a sudden, yet at the same time recreating yourself to create a new level of excitement for the audience to keep being interested.
+So there's a balance of knowing who your audience is where you don't shock them all of a sudden, yet at the same time, recreating yourself to create a new level of excitement for the audience to keep being interested.

-There's a reason why these shows like friends, there's a reason why these shows that crushed it for a year, two years, three years, four years, eventually stop because it eventually is no longer exciting for the audience.
+There's a reason why these shows like Friends, there's a reason why these shows that crushed it for a year, two years, three years, four years eventually stop because it eventually is no longer exciting for the audience.

 Not easy to do.

-One of the things that that's most fascinating to me from an advertising standpoint, since this has been my professional focus, is just the general concept of zeitgeist, right?
+One of the things that's most fascinating to me from an advertising standpoint, since this has been my professional focus, is just the general concept of zeitgeist, right?

 Like the spirit of the times.